UAE Tax Residency

 The UAE does apply CRS (Common Reporting Standard) and (AEOI) Automated Exchange of Information, which means that passive income on bank accounts of non-tax residents are reported to the fiscal authorities of the country of tax residence of the non-tax resident bank account holder or of the non-tax resident beneficial owner in case where companies are bank account holders.

-No CRS (AEOI) Reporting on behalf of UAE Tax Residents
+No CRS (AEOI) Reporting on behalf of UAE Residents

-However, as in all countries participating in CRS and AEOI, the above cross-border reporting applies only to bank accounts of non-tax residents and to bank accounts of companies with non-tax resident shareholders and beneficial owners.
+However, as in all countries participating in CRS and AEOI, the above cross-border reporting applies only to bank accounts of non-residents and to bank accounts of companies with non-resident shareholders and beneficial owners.

-Passive income on bank accounts of tax residents is not reported to any other country, as UAE Tax Residents, like in all countries, are tax subjects registered with the tax authorities of the country where they are tax resident, in this case the United Arab Emirates.
-However, the UAE does not raise any tax on any income at all.
+Passive income on bank accounts of UAE residents is not reported to any other country.
+The UAE does not raise any tax on any income of individuals at all.

-Consequently, the banks in the United Arab Emirates do not report bank accounts of UAE Tax Residents to their own Ministry of Finance, which consequently does not exchange any data related to bank accounts of foreign UAE Tax Residents and their UAE companies to the home country of which a foreign UAE Tax Resident is a permanent resident prior to becoming a resident of the UAE.
+Consequently, the banks in the United Arab Emirates do not report bank account balances of UAE Residents to their own Ministry of Finance, which consequently does not exchange any data related to bank accounts of UAE Residents and their UAE companies to the former home country of which a foreign UAE Resident has been a permanent resident prior to becoming a resident of the UAE.

-- The UAE does not require a foreign UAE Tax Resident to maintain owned or rented residential property for living in order to maintain Tax Residency.
-Instead, foreign UAE Tax Residents may stay in hotels; many hotels provide special rates and services for long-term guests.
+- The UAE does require a UAE Resident to maintain owned or rented residential property for living in order to maintain UAE Residency.
+Alternatively, UAE Residents may stay in hotels; many hotels provide special rates and services for long-term guests.

-- In case where a foreign UAE Tax Resident does not permanently (mainly) live in the UAE and thus does not carry out the management of the company from the UAE, it is important that the UAE Company maintains a proper permanent establishment (office) with resident director(s) and management.
+- In case where an individual company owner (shareholder) does not permanently (mainly) live in the UAE and thus does not carry out the management of the company from the UAE, it is important that the UAE Company maintains a proper permanent establishment (office) with resident managers.